Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 Core Temperature: 55° to 60°C (131° to 140°C)

-slices of medium rare steak on slate board with parsley and tomatoes
+slices of medium rare steak in French (à point) on slate board with parsley and tomatoes

-If you want to order a medium rare steak in French, you’ll need to ask for a steak “à apoint.”
+If you want to order a medium rare steak in French, you’ll need to ask for a steak “à point.”

 “Cuit à point” means “cooked just right,” as in perfect and figures somewhere between medium-rare to slightly less than medium.
 The interior is not fully cooked and has a slightly pink interior or rosé colour.

-A steak cooked “à point” is usually seared over high heat; then the temperature is lowered and cooked for about 1 minute 30 seconds per side.
-The core temperature shouldn’t exceed 60°C, about 140F, which is at the highest end of medium rare.
+A steak cooked “à point” is usually seared over high heat; then the temperature is lowered and cooked for about 1 minute and 30 seconds per side.
+The core temperature shouldn’t exceed 60°C (about 140°F), which is at the highest end of medium-rare.

-There is no medium or medium well steak in French.
+There is no standard term for “medium” or “medium well” in French.

 • medium rare = 130°-140°F